cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 If you're seriously concerned that psychological safety may be an issue, you could consider asking managers or senior executives to exclude themselves from your first event.
-Ultimately, an unconference can be a great way to build trust between these groups, but you may want to build up to that gradudally.
+Ultimately, an unconference can be a great way to build trust between these groups, but you may want to build up to that gradually.

 Warm up
 --------